 This buttery toffee is topped with a layer of chocolate and sprinkled with fleur de sel.
 The recipe comes from Emeril Lagasse and I added the chocolate and fleur de sel because I think salted caramel and chocolate are a match made in heaven.

 How to make salted caramel toffee:

-It’s quite simple to make this beauty: you start by lining a baking pan with parchment paper, then you heat 8 tablespoons unsalted butter, 1.5 cups white sugar, 1 cup light brown sugar and 3/4 cup plus 2 tablespoons heavy cream in a saucepan until the butter is melted and the sugars are dissolved.
+It’s quite simple to make this beauty: you start by lining a 7″ by 11″ baking pan with parchment paper, then you heat 8 tablespoons unsalted butter, 1.5 cups white sugar, 1 cup light brown sugar and 3/4 cup plus 2 tablespoons heavy cream in a saucepan until the butter is melted and the sugars are dissolved.

-You carefully stir in vanilla extract, then pour the caramel into the baking pan.
+You carefully stir in 1/2 teaspoon vanilla extract, then pour the caramel into the baking pan.
 Next you add a mix of 4 ounces of finely chopped bittersweet chocolate and 4 ounces of finely chopped semisweet chocolate on top.
-Once the chocolate is melted, spread it around using an offset spatula or the back of a spoon.
+Once the chocolate is melted, you simply spread it around using an offset spatula or the back of a spoon.
 You let the toffee cool and sprinkle with fleur de sel.